Skip to content

 AnduinOS Verified App - Open Source

-Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+Docker is a set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.

 Install Docker